 The Group strove to optimise the system of human resources management to promote fairness and equality within the workplace, human resources policy has been established to ensure there is no discrimination on the grounds of age, gender, marital status, family status, sexual orientation, disability, ethnic group, nationality or religion.
-In accordance with our human resource policy, the above factors are not considered in the decision-making process of employment, remuneration, and promotion.
+In accordance with our human resource policy, the above factors are not considered in the decision-making process of employment, remuneration and promotion.

-The Group would ensure strict compliance with all relevant regulatory standards, particularly the Employment Ordinance and Employees' Compensation Ordinance, and the Directors confirm that the Group has no material non-compliance in respect of the applicable labour laws and regulations in Hong Kong during the year ended 31 March 2023.
+The Group would ensure strict compliance with all relevant regulatory standards, particularly the Employment Ordinance and Employees' Compensation Ordinance, and the Directors confirm that the Group has no material non-compliance in respect of the applicable labour laws and regulations in Hong Kong.

-As at 31 March 2023, including the executive Directors, the Group has a total of 34 employees (2022: 34) in Hong Kong.
+As at 31 March 2024, including the executive Directors, the Group has a total of 30 employees (2023: 34) in Hong Kong.
 The formation of our staff was as follows:

-Year 2023 2022
+Year 2024 2023

-Total employees 34 34
+Total employees 30 34

-Below 30 2 3
+Below 30 1 2

-By age group 30-50 20 19
+By age group 30-50 17 20

 Number of work force Over 50 12 12

-Durgender Male 15 16
+Du gandar Male 12 15

-By gender Female 19 18
+By gender Female 18 19

-D Full-time 32 32
+Describer Full-time 29 32

-By work hours Part-time 2 2
+By work hours Part-time 1 2

-Year 2023 2022
+Year 2024 2023

 Total 4

-Below 30 1 1
+Below 30 1

-Turnover By age group 30-50 3 3
+Turnover By age group 30-50 6 3

-Over 50
+Over 50 1 -

-Male 2 2
+Male 3 2

-By gender Female 2 2
+By gender Female 4 2

-Year · 2023 2022
+Year 2024 2023

-Teal 2023 2022

-Total 2
+Total 3 4

-New Employment Ì 1
+New Employment Below 30 -

-11011 Employmont By age group 4 1
+By age group 30-50 2 4

--7.50 8.000

-New Employment By age group Below 30 30-50 Over 50 4 - 4 -
+Over 50 1 -